-Matthew Doyle, Commercial Director of NE England-based Wescott Coatings explains how the rebrand of the Danish former Offshore Oil & Gas giant into a green energy pioneer, is not only a great example of rebranding but could herald a new era of power generation.
+Matthew Doyle, Commercial Director of NE England-based Wescott Industrial Services explains how the rebrand of the Danish former Offshore Oil & Gas giant into a green energy pioneer, is not only a great example of rebranding but could herald a new era of power generation.

 Earlier this week, Danish energy giant, DONG Energy, called for an Extraordinary General Meeting to gain shareholder approval for a company name change to Ørsted, a rebranding exercise that marks the company’s move from their previous business of the carbon-based ‘black’ energy of oil and gas, to the ‘green’ energy of renewable wind power and, particularly, the development of offshore wind farms.

 Now, no rebrand is lightly undertaken, especially not for a state-controlled organisation like Dong – an abbreviation of Dansk Olie og Naturalgas or Danish Oil and Natural Gas – for whom it’s an even bolder move that may also herald the beginning of the end of global reliance on fossil fuel.

 The Danish government, who still own 50.1% of the company, first set up Dong in 1972 to become a major player in the booming North Sea oil and gas sector, later expanding into European electricity generation.
 Since 2006, however, the company has gradually moved away from fossil fuels into the green energy of offshore wind power, culminating in a decision in 2016 to transform itself into a leading renewable energy company and the May 2017 sale of its entire upstream oil and gas business to INEOS for just over $1 billion.